1. COLLECTION OF PERSONAL INFORMATION

 (b) we are required or authorised by law to disclose the information.

-By providing your personal information to us, you consent to our disclosure of your personal information to trans-border recipients in accordance with this section.
+By providing your personal information to us, you consent to our disclosure of your personal information to trans-border recipients in accordance with this section, and you acknowledge that by consenting we will be permitted to disclose your personal information to locations outside the State of Victoria or Australia.
 If you have any queries regarding the transfer of your personal information please contact us using the details provided below.

 We will take reasonable steps to protect the personal information which we hold from misuse or loss and from unauthorised access, modification or disclosure.
+This includes taking reasonable steps to ensure that our service providers have in place appropriate security measures.
 A range of security measures and processes are used by the MCC to protect your personal information, including:

 (a) network and computer security (such as login credentials);